Celidor/devsecops-jenkins/README.md

 The example below is for an environment name "csa1" and a domain "example.com"

 * Log in to the AWS console, select EC2, Key Pairs
-* Create a new key pair named jenkins-csa1
+* Create a new key pair named jenkins-csa1 in region eu-west-1
-* Copy the downloaded jenkins-csa.pem to the root of devsecops-jenkins directory

 ```
 terraform workspace new csa1